mozilla/skywriter/docs/embedding/building.html.markdown

 :   list of plugins (but you don't need to list their dependencies) to include
     in the build output

+search_path
+:   provide a list of relative (to the current directory) or absolute paths
+    to search for plugins.
+These paths are added to the beginning of the search path.
+The directories within the "plugins" directory in the current directory are automatically added to the end of the search path.

+## Writing Your Own Plugins ##

+One of the main reasons to use the Customizable package is that you want to, well, customize Bespin.
+Generally speaking, this means adding your own collection of plugins.
+Let's create a "hello world" style plugin to see how we can build it into Bespin.

+Start by creating a directory *next to* your Bespin Embedded directory.
+The reason we create this directory next to your Bespin directory is that you're likely to update Bespin from time to time and you wouldn't want to overwrite your plugins.
+We'll call the directory "MyPlugins".

+In the same directory as the MyPlugins directory, create a "mybespin.json" manifest that looks like this:

+    {
+        "output_dir": "tmp",
+        "plugins": ["Embedded", "HelloWorld"],
+        "include_sample": true,
+        "search_path": ["../MyPlugins"]
+    }

+Finally, we create the plugin itself.
+This is a file called HelloWorld.js in the MyPlugins directory that you just created.

+    "define metadata";
+    ({
+        "provides": [
+            {
+                "ep": "command",
+                "name": "alert",
+                "key": "cmd_a",
+                "pointer": "#showMessage"
+            }
+        ]
+    });
+    "end";

+    exports.showMessage = function() {
+        alert("Greetings from the Cloud!");
+    };

 ## Building ##

 Use the "dryice" command line tool to build according to the manifest.